wrrngton/jezbook/src/courses/elasticsearch/elasticsearch-architecture.md

 Indices are collections of document.
 Indice are the logical way in which to organise collections of documents.
 For e.g in a movie example, there could be an index for actors, an index for directors and an index for movies themselves.

 > Indices aren't separated on disk, indices are just references to logical collection of documents.
+Indices are a logical abstraction, under the hood they are split into shards.

 ## Documents